kojr1234/bain_ml_challenge_model/README.md

 When accessing the api and you will see the message: "Bain ML Challenge API Check the docs: here".
 By clicking on 'here' you will be sent to the Swagger UI, where you can test the API and see its inputs.

 # Key points
-All of the relevant code is located in the src.
+The relevant code is located in the src.
 - The preprocessing script is **src/pipeline.py**
 - The training script is **src/train_pipeline.py**
 - Prediction script is **src/predict.py**